pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 4. <ins>Class: **Converter()**

 - <ins>Task</ins>: Supports the main functions.
-The converter class includes the functions to read out the podcast, save it as mp3 and save it as pdf.
+The **Converter** class includes the functions to read out the podcast, save it as mp3 and save it as pdf.
 Additionally, the class includes the setting of the rate, the volume and the voice of the podcast.
-Additionally the Class separates Windows-User and MacOS-User because it is necessary to provide different language setting.
+Additionally, the class separates Windows-User and macOS-User because it is necessary to provide different language setting.
 MacOS uses e.g. the `"com.apple.speech.synthesis.voice.anna.premium"`.
 Windows User need to specify the local language settings like `"HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Speech\\Voices\\Tokens\\TTS_MS_DE-DE_HEDDA_11.0")`.

 With `parameter_settings` the user's specifications are considered in the program.
 Several while loops are coded here to